 Google Play In-app Billing lets you sell digital content in your applications.
 You can use the service to sell a wide range of content, including downloadable content such as media files or photos, and virtual content such as game levels or potions.
 In-app Billing service lets you sell one-time purchases and subscriptions from inside your app.
 This can help you to monetize the app over its installed lifetime.

-10. Set prices for your products
+10. Set Prices for your Products

-11. Start localization
+11. Start Localization

-There are at least three aspects of localization to consider:
+In addition to your application design, there are at least three aspects of localization to consider:

-- Localizing your app's store listing details on Google Play
+Localizing your apps’ store listing details on Google Play.

-- Localizing the app's graphic assets, screenshots, and videos that accompany your store listing.
+Localizing the apps’ graphic assets, screenshots, and videos that accompany your store listing.

 To localize your store listing, first create and finalize your app title, description, and promotional text.
 Collect and send all of these for localization.
 You can optionally translate the "Recent Changes" text for app updates as well.
 Later you can add your localized listing details in the Developer Console, or you can choose to let Google Play auto-translate your listing details into the languages you support.